 Because I know so many people who are dealing with this malady, I am going to share just a bit of my story and what has helped me with health issues associated with toxic mold exposure.
 I hope you are encouraged.
 Please feel free to share this post with others on your FB pages and other social media accounts.
 The more we get the word out about environmental toxins, the more people can be helped.

-Before I begin I must clarify that I am not a doctor and what you will read about in this post is from my personal experience.
-The content in this site is not intended to diagnose, treat, cure or prevent any disease.
+Before I begin, I must clarify that I am not a doctor and what you will read about in this post is from my personal experience.
+The content on this site is not intended to diagnose, treat, cure or prevent any disease.
 Any views or opinions written in this blog should not be taken as fact or professional advice.

 So How Did I Get Sick?